crgwilson/scratch/java/gradle.md

 ## Gradle: Getting started

 A new gradle project can be initialized with `gradle init`.
 It will create a few files in your cwd needed to build a new project.
+This can be done with your system gradle, but in all cases you'll want to also create your gradle wrapper.
+The gradle wrapper script can let you use different versions of gradle without having to manually install different packages everywhere.

+`gradle wrapper --gradle-version 7.6`

+From there, you can use your local environment's gradle by calling `gradlew <task name>`
 ```
 ├── build.gradle
 ├── gradle